 Home Explore The villages of the Gulf to discover

-Discover Ramatuelle, an unspoilt jewel nestling on a hillside in the heart of sublime scenery.
-The village overlooks a land of vineyards that slopes gently down to the legendary Pampelonne beach.
-To the south, pine forests line wildly beautiful capes, completing the perfect picture of this corner of Provence on the Côte d’Azur.
+Discover Ramatuelle, an unspoilt gem nestled on a hillside amidst stunning scenery.
+The village overlooks a landscape of vineyards that slopes gently down to the legendary Pampelonne beach.
+To the south, pine forests line rugged headlands of striking beauty, completing the perfect picture of this corner of Provence on the Côte d’Azur.

-• Moulin de Paillas restored in 2002 based on 16th-century plans.
-Vue panoramique (325 m d’altitude) sur la baie de Cavalaire/La Croix Valmer d’un côté, Pampelonne et le village de l’autre.
+• Paillas Mill, restored in 2002 based on 16th-century plans.
+Panoramic view (325 m above sea level) of Cavalaire/La Croix Valmer Bay on one side, and Pampelonne and the village on the other.

-• Col de Collebasse trail: forest path between oaks and umbrella pines.
+• Col de Collebasse trail: a forest track winding through oak and umbrella pine trees.

-• Orientation table in the village: views over the plain, the Estérel mountains and the pre-Alpes du Sud, covered in snow in winter.
+• Orientation board in the village: views over the plain, the Estérel mountains and the Southern Pre-Alps, which are snow-capped in winter.

-Ramatuelle has been inhabited by humans since prehistoric times, as evidenced by the carved flints, polished axes and pottery shards found by archaeologists.
-The origin of the name Ramatuelle is obscure, although some believe it to be Arabic in origin.
-The village is mentioned for the 1st time in the 11th century in a charter from the Abbey of Saint-Victor in Marseille.
-It has retained its medieval structure and walls.
-In the Middle Ages, the parish church, then called Notre-Dame du Pin, stood roughly on the site of the town hall.
-The current church was built at the end of the 16th century against the surrounding wall.
+Ramatuelle is an area that has been inhabited since prehistoric times: this is evidenced by the flint tools, polished axes and pottery shards found by archaeologists.
+The origin of the name ‘Ramatuelle’ is unclear; some believe it may be of Arabic origin.
+The village was first mentioned in the 11th century in a charter from the Abbey of Saint-Victor in Marseille.
+It has retained its medieval layout and walls.
+In the Middle Ages, the parish church, then known as Notre-Dame du Pin, stood roughly where the town hall is today.
+The present church was built at the end of the 16th century against the town wall.
 A 14th-century watchtower was used as the bell tower.
-On 15 August 1944, the beach at Pampelonne was the scene of the Allied landings in Provence.
+On 15 August 1944, Pampelonne Beach was the scene of the Allied landings in Provence.

 • On the plain: 750 hectares of vineyards and their estates.